AdobeDocs/experience-manager-learn.en/help/cloud-service/caching/cdn-cache-hit-ratio-analysis.md

 1. If needed, update the _Index, Source Type and other_ filter values in the Splunk dashboard.

     ![Splunk Dashboard](assets/cdn-logs-analysis/splunk-CHR-dashboard.png){width="500" zoomable="yes"}

+>[!NOTE]
+>
+>The UI and graphs in the splunk dashboard differ from the ELK dashboard, however, the key details are similar.

 ### Option 3: Using Jupyter Notebook